Zero Waste Alliance Ukraine

 Our Alliance was registered at the beginning of 2019 by three NGOs: Zero Waste Kharkiv, Zero Waste Society (Kyiv) and Zero Waste Lviv.
 We have united to represent Ukraine in the Zero Waste Europe Movement (ZWE) in order to receive access to the best zero waste practices, share our experience and contribute to the creation of a zero waste future.

-All three organisations work on zero waste, but they focus on different fields:
+All three organizations work on zero waste, but they focus on different fields:

 - Zero Waste Kharkiv is working mostly on EcoHubs, education and zero waste cities program (in Liubotyn city).
 In 2020, they have launched Zero Waste Academy in Ukraine.